Overview

 |---|---|

-| Composite schema | The unified, client-facing schema produced by merging all source schemas.
+| Composite schema | The unified, client-facing GraphQL schema produced during composition.
 Clients query this schema as if it were a single API. |

-| Gateway | The entry point for client requests.
-It receives queries against the composite schema, plans execution across subgraphs, and assembles responses. |
+| Gateway | The public entry point for client requests.
+It receives queries against the composite schema, routes requests across subgraphs, and assembles responses. |

-| Composition | The offline process of validating and merging source schemas into a composite schema and gateway configuration.
-Runs via the Nitro CLI or Aspire, not at runtime. |
+| Composition | The offline step that validates source schemas and produces the composite schema and gateway configuration.
+Runs via the Nitro CLI or Aspire. |

 When to Use Fusion